Sydney International Airport

 Car: Located just 8km from the CBD, Sydney Airport can be reached by car in around 25 minutes when traffic is light.
 Make sure you leave plenty of time for your journey if you’re travelling in either the morning or late afternoon peak times.

 Sydney Airport parking: You can park at Sydney International Terminal (T1) in the multi-storey car park (P7), which is just a 5-minute walk to the International Terminal.
-There are a variety of booking options such as Express Pick-Up, Guaranteed Space and Valet Parking which can be arranged directly online.
+There are several valet parking options as well, which can be arranged directly online.

-Kerbside supervisors are on hand to help you with a seamless transition from the taxi waiting area into a taxi, and can also help you with special requests such as ordering a taxi with a baby capsule or wheelchair access.
+Taxi: The only place that taxi drivers are allowed to pick up passengers at Sydney Airport is at one of the designated taxi ranks.
+Each terminal has its own sheltered taxi rank, with kerbside supervisors on hand to assist with a seamless transition from the taxi waiting area into a taxi.
+The supervisors can also help you with special requests such as ordering a taxi with a baby capsule or wheelchair access.
 Customers who require accessible taxis are advised to pre-book where possible.

 Door-to-door transfer: Sydney International Airport welcomes a number of bus and limousine transfer services that provide transport between the airport and most Sydney suburbs and regional areas.
 Talk to your Flight Centre Travel Expert for more information.